flashmob/go-guerrilla/README.md

 ======================

-For such purposes as load balancing, terminating TLS early, or supporting SSL versions not supported by Go (highly not recommenced if you want to use older SSL versions), it is possible to [use NGINX as a proxy](https://github.com/flashmob/go-guerrilla/wiki/Using-Nginx-as-a-proxy).
+For such purposes as load balancing, terminating TLS early, or supporting SSL versions not supported by Go (highly not recommended if you want to use older SSL versions), it is possible to [use NGINX as a proxy](https://github.com/flashmob/go-guerrilla/wiki/Using-Nginx-as-a-proxy).